marina601/discover-malta/README.md

 ### Code

-- [Bootstrap](https://getbootstrap.com/docs/5.1/) library has been use to create:
+- [Bootstrap](https://getbootstrap.com/docs/5.1/) library has been used to create:
-  - Caroussel
+  - Carousel
   - Card
   - Modal
   - Tooltip